-And more often, we find ourselves seeking the advice of vegan friends and colleagues to uncover the truth about how hard it is to make the switch from their normal lifestyle to one that’s plant-powered, particularly where our tummies are concerned.
-For many, it’s easy to feel turned off the idea with the misconception that you have to sacrifice good food and sweet treats altogether for the duration of the month.
+We also find ourselves seeking the advice of vegan friends and colleagues to uncover the truth about how hard it is to make the switch from their normal lifestyle to one without animal-derived ingredients, particularly where our tummies are concerned.
+For many, it’s easy to feel turned off by the idea with the misconception that you have to sacrifice good food and sweet treats altogether for the duration of the month.
 But don’t fret - we have good news!
-Turns out, this assumption couldn’t be further from the truth with the number of meat alternatives, vegan chocolate treats, desserts, and goodies which are now available following the years of increased demand for vegan alternatives.
+Turns out, this assumption couldn’t be further from the truth with the number of meat alternatives, vegan chocolate treats, desserts, and goodies which are now available following the years of increased demand for vegan products.

 The wave of veganism has given the month of January an entirely new meaning.
-The annual challenge of Veganuary sees people from all over the world partaking in the pledge to eat a plant-based diet throughout the first month of the year.
+The annual challenge of Veganuary inspires people from all over the world to partake in the pledge to stop eating animal products and start eating a plant-based diet throughout the first month of the year.
 The core focus of the non-profit organisation is to protect both animals and the environment by championing a vegan diet, but also to improve personal health for all participants.

 However, contrary to popular belief, a more eco-conscious diet doesn’t mean you have to deprive yourself of sweet treats altogether.
 You can still enjoy many things which are naughty but nice thanks to the ongoing development of plant-powered treats to satiate the sweet-toothed amongst the vegan community.
-There is now an incredible variety of sweets and snacks available on the market, including biscuits, chewy sweets (think Starbursts and Skittles!), protein bars, and of course, plenty of chocolatey treats.
+There is now an incredible variety of sweets and snacks available on the market, including biscuits, chewy sweets (think Starbursts and Skittles!), protein bars, plenty of chocolatey treats and other delicious vegan options.
 Many of these confectionery products are made using organic and natural ingredients only, so they’re perfectly suitable for vegan diets, and they’re equally popular amongst non-vegans too.

 It might surprise you, but many non-vegans have more than likely already enjoyed vegan chocolate without realising it.
 In fact, many high percentage cocoa products are often vegan because they do not contain dairy products, such as milk, which is a key ingredient in milk and white chocolate.
 Therefore, a number of dark chocolate bars are naturally suitable for vegans because they are free from animal products.
-However, it is always worth checking a product for the Vegan symbol, and you should double check the ingredients on any dark chocolate products to ensure it is vegan-friendly before consumption.
+However, it's always worth checking a product for the Vegan symbol, and you should double-check the ingredients on any dark chocolate product to ensure it is vegan-friendly before consumption.